liammclennan/coffeescript-course/plan.md

 ### Classes
 * Inheritance

-### Functional Features or Working With Collections
+### Functional Features or Working With Collections ?? don't like this

 Part Four - Testing CoffeeScript
 --------------------------------